reactjs/react.dev/src/content/reference/react/Children.md

 ### Transforming children {/*transforming-children*/}

-To transform the children JSX that your component [receives as the `children` prop,](/learn/passing-props-to-a-component#passing-jsx-as-children) call `Children.map`:
+To transform the children JSX that your Component [receives as the `children` prop,](/learn/passing-props-to-a-component#passing-jsx-as-children) call `Children.map`:

 ```js {6,10}
 import { Children } from 'react';